Ma89eo1/Lua-projects-1/README.md

 Visual Studio Code
 Lua 5.3.6 (This runs on an older version that isn't really updated, no gui) Command Prompt

+# fpssimulation.lua
+In this program, you have 2 values: internetSpeed and Fps, you can manipulate these with different functions, and you can enable Fiberoptics for internet, or turn on Antigravity mode and boost your stats by... a lot to say the least.
+There are some If statements at the end that print things based on your current FPS stats.
+At the beginning of the program, the stats are as follows: fps = 60 internetSpeed = 90
+Assuming that 90 and 60 are both decent.

 # bottyperace.lua
 In this program you watch as 2 bots race to type a sentence.
 (Both are very slow)